2024 Artist-In-Residence, São Paulo Symphony Orchestra (OSESP)

 Tom has won every national piano competition in Israel, including first prize at the Israeli Radio & Jerusalem Symphony Young Artist Competition in Jerusalem, and three first prizes at the "Piano Forever" Competition in Ashdod (in three different age categories).
 In 2018 Tom won the prestigious "Maurice M. Clairmont" award, given to a single promising artist once every two years by the America-Israel Cultural Foundation and Tel-Aviv University.

-After the Israel Philharmonic success, Tom has been invited by major orchestras around the world - recent and forthcoming engagements include the Cleveland Orchestra, Baltimore Symphony, Atlanta Symphony, London Philharmonic, BBC Symphony Orchestra, Santa Cecilia Orchestra (televised by RAI), Czech Philharmonic, Sao Paulo Symphony Orchestra, Orchestre National du Capitole de Toulouse, BBC Symphony Orchestra, ‘La Verdi’ Orchestra of Milan, Basque National Orchestra, New Jersey Symphony, and others - and is invited by leading conductors including Semyon Bychkov, Thierry Fischer, Xian Zhang, Robert Trevino, Omer Wellber, Dan Ettinger, Tomas Netopil and Yoel Levi.
-Tom has also recently toured to Eastern Europe with the Jerusalem Symphony Orchestra, to regular standing ovations, and to South Korea with the Tel Aviv Soloists.
+After the Israel Philharmonic success, Tom has been invited by major orchestras around the world - recent and forthcoming engagements include the Cleveland Orchestra, Baltimore Symphony, Atlanta Symphony, London Philharmonic, BBC Symphony Orchestra, Santa Cecilia Orchestra (televised by RAI), Czech Philharmonic, Sao Paulo Symphony Orchestra, Orchestre National du Capitole de Toulouse, BBC Symphony Orchestra, ‘La Verdi’ Orchestra of Milan, Basque National Orchestra, English Chamber Orchestra and others - and is invited by leading conductors including Semyon Bychkov, Thierry Fischer, Xian Zhang, Robert Trevino, Omer Wellber, Dan Ettinger, Petr Altrichter and Yoel Levi.
+Tom has also toured to Eastern Europe with the Jerusalem Symphony Orchestra, to regular standing ovations, and to South Korea with the Tel Aviv Soloists.

 This biography has been updated as of May 2023.
 Please do not amend without permission from James Inverne Music Consultancy.

 Working on Beethoven, with mentor Murray Perahia